 Lesson Plans for Youth and Young Adults

-During 2021, we will be launching some new lesson plans that are for middle school, high school, and young adults.
+In 20221 we launched some new lesson plans that are for middle school, high school, and young adults.
 These lessons are thematic (so you can really use them any time of year) and timely as they lift up some of the important topics of the day such as racial justice and healing, creation care, and equality.

 Finding Lesson Plans

 The Liturgical Calendar shows the current year and the lessons that fall on each Sunday.

 The Comprehensive Index provides a chart of the Gospel Lesson Plan for each Sunday in each liturgical year.
 Use the “Search this Website” on the top right of the page to search for keywords, seasons, and more.

 Each week, you will find lesson plans on the Gospel reading for:

 You will also find lesson plans on the Old Testament readings for:

 Intergenerational lesson plans may be available at the beginning of each season and for many major feast days throughout the liturgical year.

 These lesson plans can be used as written, or they are easy to adapt to reflect the context of your congregation’s children’s program.

 We also have Lesson Plans for special days and Saints days that can be found here.